 4.50 / 5Read Full Review

-First on my list is the super-lofty Layla pillow, a perfect pick for side sleepers.
+Meet the luxurious and super-lofty Layla Kapok Pillow, a perfect pick for side sleepers.

 Amply stuffed full of shredded memory foam and a natural down alternative called Kapok, the Layla pillow strikes a cozy balance between plush and supportive.
-It’s fluffy, huggable, and features an extra lofty profile of 7-inches tall.
-Side sleepers (especially those looking to alleviate back and shoulder pain) are going to be most compatible with this big ol’ pillow!
+It’s fluffy, huggable, and features an extra lofty profile of seven inches tall.
+Side sleepers (especially those looking to alleviate back and shoulder pain) are going to be most compatible with this pillow.

-The Layla is one of my favorites for alleviating lower back pain, specifically, because it’s great for holding between the legs and under the knees.
-Remember — tucking a lofty pillow beneath your knees or between your legs can align the spine, relieve lower lumbar pressure, and boost blood circulation.
+The Layla is one of my favorites for alleviating lower back pain because it’s great for holding between the legs and under the knees.
+Remember: tucking a lofty pillow beneath your knees or between your legs can align the spine, relieve lower lumbar pressure, and boost blood circulation.
 Plus, this pillow’s dense yet fluffy construction helps it maintain its shape under pressure.

 But if you’re looking for something a little less lofty, take comfort in the fact that this pillow’s fill is adjustable in order to accommodate all sleep styles.